aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to SXC in Android via Java" h2="Transform XPS to SXC within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XPS to SXC conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XPS to XLSX.
-Secondly, you can convert XLSX to SXC by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+XPS to SXC conversion is a necessary process for many Android applications.
+XPS is a document format that is used to store documents in a fixed layout format, while SXC is a spreadsheet format used to store data in a tabular format.
+Converting XPS to SXC allows users to access the data stored in the XPS document in a more organized and efficient manner.

+<h2>How Aspose.Total Helps for XPS to SXC Conversion</h2>
+Aspose.Total for Android via Java is a powerful suite of APIs that can be used to integrate XPS to SXC conversion feature within your Android applications.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.
+Aspose.PDF for Android via Java can be used to convert XPS to XLSX, while Aspose.Cells for Android via Java can be used to convert XLSX to SXC.
+Both APIs are easy to use and provide a wide range of features that can be used to customize the conversion process.
+Additionally, Aspose.Total for Android via Java also provides a comprehensive set of documentation and sample code that can be used to get started with the APIs quickly.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}